ibm-cloud-docs/watson-assistant/call-extension.md

 If you need to make changes, click **Edit extension** to reopen the **Extension setup** window.

-### Compatible response types for parameters
+### Compatible variables for parameters
 {: #parameter-response-types}

+To pass an input parameter value for an operation, you must select a compatible action variable or session variable.

+An action variable contains a value that is based on a customer response in a previous step.
+A session variable might have a value based on a customer response or a value defined by an expression.
+(For more information about action variables and session variables, see [Using variables to manage conversation information](/docs/watson-assistant?topic=watson-assistant-manage-info).)

-Variables contain values that are derived from customer responses.
-When you assign a variable to a parameter, the variable you choose must have a customer response type that is compatible with the data type of the parameter. (for example, a _number_ parameter must be assigned a numeric value rather than text.)
+When you assign a value to a parameter, the variable you choose must have a customer response type that is compatible with the data type of the parameter.
+(For example, a _number_ parameter must be assigned a numeric value rather than text.)

 The following table shows the possible customer response types and the parameter data type compatible with each.